Table of Contents

 Cultural Insights of Andaman and Nicobar

-The culture of Andaman and Nicobar Islands is unique, shaped by its indigenous tribes and natural surroundings.
+The art and culture of Andaman and Nicobar Islands is unique, shaped by its indigenous tribes and natural surroundings.
 These islands in the Bay of Bengal are known for their distinct tribal customs and languages.
 Tribes like the Great Andamanese and Onge maintain traditional lifestyles.

 Local arts and crafts are important, with items made from materials like wood and shells.
 These crafts are not just functional but also carry cultural significance, often telling tribal stories.